lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     let us indicate to LAMMPS the most basic information about the simulation, such as:

-    - the conditions at the boundaries of the box (periodic, non-periodic, ...),
+    - the conditions at the boundaries of the box (e.g. periodic or non-periodic),
-    - the type of atoms (uncharged single dots, spheres with angular velocities, ...).
+    - the type of atoms (e.g. uncharged single dots or spheres with angular velocities).

     Enter the following lines in *input.lammps*: